jdeolive/suite/docs/usermanual/source/webapps/plugincreate/action.rst

 #.
 To begin, create a new application and run it in debug mode.

-   .. note:: Please see the section on :ref:`apps.sdk.client.script` for details about creating a new application.
+   .. note:: Please see the section on :ref:`webapps.sdk` for details about creating a new application.
 This tutorial will assume an application called "myapp".

    OS X / Linux: